Plant-based Miso Ramen

 Try this soothing miso vegetable ramen chock full of local winter produce, including shiitake mushrooms, scallions, carrots, and radishes.
 This cozy recipe will bring you comfort all while incorporating those whole foods your body craves.

 Calories per serving: 429

-- Strain broth and place back on the stove top on low heat.
+- Strain the broth and place it back on the stovetop on low heat.
 Whisk in miso paste.
-TIP: If you have a small sieve, place the miso paste into the sieve and dunk into broth until broth liquid rises up.
+TIP: If you have a small sieve, place the miso paste into the sieve and dunk it into the broth until the broth liquid rises up.
 Use that liquid in the sieve to whisk in the miso paste.
 This helps blend the miso paste into the broth.
 Don't allow the broth to boil or the miso paste will get too bitter and lose its nutritional benefits.

 - In a separate stir-fry pan, saute shiitake mushrooms in canola oil.
 Add a pinch of salt and cook mushrooms until the edges turn golden brown.

 - Chop carrots, bravo radish, scallion greens, and cilantro.

 - When you're ready to eat, add noodles, broth, kale, and shiitakes.
 Then, top with carrot, radish, and scallions.
 Serve!